SpotiScryers/SpotiScry/README.md

 * [Tunebat](https://tunebat.com/Info/WAP-feat-Megan-Thee-Stallion-Cardi-B-Megan-Thee-Stallion/4Oun2ylbjFKMPTiaSbbCih)

 ## Data Dictionary
+### Original Features
+Below are the features included in the orginal data acquired from the Spotify API.
 | Feature                | Description                                                                                                                                                                                                                                                                                          |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | artists                | The artists who performed the track                                                                                                                                                                                                                                                                  |